-Acidity or low pH in the abomasum is one barrier described by Dr. Sockett..
+Acidity or low pH in the abomasum is one of Dr. Sockett's barriers.
 How do you imagine we influence the acid level (pH) in the abomasum?
 Every time we feed milk or milk replacer to a calf the pH in her abomasum goes up.
 The acid level goes back to normal within a few hours.
 This is good because acidic conditions are hostile to pathogenic bacteria.